 Bridge with a Holiday

 I’ve always marvelled that I could travel anywhere on the planet and be sure to find friends because I play bridge!
 If you’re wanting to plan a holiday and aren’t sure where to go or what you will do, perhaps a bridge vacation is just the thing.
-What’s better than looking at the sunset from somewhere other than your own neighborhood, while you’re playing bridge?
+What’s better than looking at the sunset from somewhere other than your own neighbourhood, while you’re playing bridge?

 Here’s how you can take bridge with a holiday [or a holiday with bridge].